From The CEO

 A bit about our company name.
 WiscMed is shorthand for Wisconsin Medicine.
 I was born and raised in Madison, Wisconsin and benefited from the public education at the University of Wisconsin-Madison.
 Portions of our technology are licensed from the Wisconsin Alumni Research Foundation (WARF).
 You may be familiar with the medication Warfarin, also brought to you by WARF.
-Some of the proceeds from every device and speculum sold go back to supporting research at the University of Wisconsin-Madison.
+A portion of the proceeds from every device and speculum support research at the University of Wisconsin-Madison.

 We are committed to providing a device for your clinical practice that is useful, robust and well supported.

 James G. Berbee, MS, MBA, MD